rohangc/NeoVimForCPP/Readme.md

 # Notes:
 1. We have retained the default 'leader' key: '\\'.
 If you want to change it to the more popular: SPACE, you can do so in file: 'lua/config/options.lua'.
 1. In this Neovim configuration, we don't install any plugins for DAPs, linters and formatters.
-'Mason' is used to install and manage LSP servers only.
+Mason is used to install and manage LSP servers only.